Your gift is 100% tax deductible

 Each factor is given a score, with the lowest scores having the best outlook.
 Then the scores for the factors are added up to put people with MDS into 5 risk groups:

-Both the IPSS-R and the WPSS can be complex, and different doctors might use different systems.
+Both the IPSS-R and the IPSS-M can be complex, and different doctors might use different systems (or even other prognostic systems).
 If you have MDS, talk to your doctor about which system they use, which risk group you are in, and what it might mean for your treatment and outlook.

-Along with the factors used in these scoring systems, doctors have found other factors that can also help predict a person’s outlook.
-These include:
+Along with the factors used in these scoring systems, doctors have found some other factors that can also help predict a person’s outlook.
+Examples include:

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.